OpenSearch (software)

 OpenSearch is a family of software consisting of a search engine (also named OpenSearch), and OpenSearch Dashboards, a data visualization dashboard for that search engine.
 It is an open-source project developed by the OpenSearch Software Foundation (a Linux Foundation project) written primarily in Java.

-As of August 2024, AWS reported that OpenSearch had "tens of thousands" of customers, while Elastic claimed to have over 20,000 subscribers.
-In the preceding year, OpenSearch had about 50 monthly contributors while ElasticSearch had between 70 and 90.
+As of 2025, the project had surpassed one billion software downloads.
+AWS previously reported that OpenSearch had "tens of thousands" of customers, while Elastic claimed to have over 20,000 subscribers.

 History

 The project was created in 2021 by Amazon Web Services as a fork of Elasticsearch and Kibana after Elastic NV changed the license of new versions of this software away from the open-source Apache License in favour of the Server Side Public License (SSPL).
 Amazon would hold sole ownership status and write access to the source code repositories, but invited pull requests from anyone.
 Other companies such as Logz.io, CrateDB, Red Hat and others announced an interest in building or joining a community to continue using and maintaining this open-source software.

 On September 16, 2024, the Linux Foundation and Amazon Web Services announced the creation of the OpenSearch Software Foundation.
-Ownership of OpenSearch software was transferred from Amazon to OpenSearch Software Foundation, which is organized as an open technical project within the Linux Foundation.
+Ownership of OpenSearch software was transferred from Amazon to the OpenSearch Software Foundation (OSSF), which is organized as an open technical project within the Linux Foundation.
 The Linux Foundation reported that at the time, "OpenSearch recorded more than 700 million software downloads and participation from thousands of contributors and more than 200 project maintainers."
-The OpenSearch Software Foundation would launch with support from premier members Amazon Web Services, SAP, and Uber.
+The OpenSearch Software Foundation launched with support from premier members Amazon Web Services, SAP, and Uber.

+In September 2024, Elastic added the AGPLv3 license as an option alongside SSPL and the Elastic License for the core of Elasticsearch, though binary releases and higher-tier features remained under the Elastic License 2.0.

+OpenSearch 3.0

+OpenSearch 3.0, the project's first major version release in three years, was released in April 2025 alongside an upgrade to Apache Lucene 10.
+The release introduced significant performance improvements, including up to 25% faster range queries and 2.5× faster concurrent k-NN search.
+It also included experimental support for gRPC transport and GPU-accelerated vector indexing, a new Java agent-based security framework replacing the Java Security Manager, and pull-based ingestion from streaming sources such as Apache Kafka.

+Subsequent 3.x minor releases continued adding capabilities.
+OpenSearch 3.1 made GPU-accelerated index builds generally available and introduced semantic field support and star-tree indexes for aggregation acceleration of up to 100×.
+OpenSearch 3.3 delivered 11× faster performance compared to OpenSearch 1.3 and expanded gRPC transport across major query types.
+OpenSearch 3.4 added a no-code agentic search user experience with Model Context Protocol (MCP) integration.
+OpenSearch 3.5, released in February 2026, added agentic conversation memory, hook-based context management for LLM token optimization, and expanded Prometheus support for observability workloads.